ChristianKrueger/pdsnd_github/README.md

 Explore US Bikeshare Data.

 ### Description
-Project is used to explore bikeshare data from Washington, New York City and Chicago and provide certain statistical information.
+Project is used to explore bikeshare data from Washington, New York City and Chicago and provide certain statistical information (e.g regarding gender of people renting bikes or most famous tours).

 ### Files used
 bikeshare.py, csv files with city information (Washington, New York City and Chicago).